t0nyren/markdown-site-template/README.md

 * components\YouTube\YouTube.Player.js

-## Explanations of the document.root.js
+## Explanations of the document.js

-document.root.js must be located in the root folder of the site.
-The site will not display correctly if this file not found or inaccessible.
+document.js located in the root folder of the site.
 This script contains and load required for operation of the site libraries listed below:

 * jquery.js
 * bootstrap.js